MattPahuta/results-summary-component/README.md

 ## Overview

-This solution was developed while viewing Kevin Powell's video solution for the project in order to refine my own development process, learn some modern best practice techniques, and generally sharpen my CSS skills.
+This solution was developed in parallel with Kevin Powell's video solution for the project in order to refine my own development process, learn some modern best practice techniques, and generally sharpen my CSS skills.
 My solution is heavily influenced by Kevin's finished product and should be viewed as such.

 ### The challenge